mebeim/aoc/2021/README.md

 Okay, we alraedy have a `most_common_bit()` function which tells us if the most common bit at a given shift (position) in a set of numbers is either `1` or `0`: we can use it in a loop for filtering.
-We'll start with a `set` containing all numbers, then check the most common MSB and filter out those that have a different MSB.
+We'll start with the initial list of numbers, then check the most common MSB and filter out those that have a different MSB.
 Then look at the second MSB, and so on... we'll keep filtering until our set only contains one number.